top of page

 Let's look at the criteria:

-1. There is a persistent desire or unsuccessful effort to cut down or control use of the substance.
+1. There is a persistent desire or unsuccessful effort to cut down or control the use of the substance.

 3. Continued use of the substance despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of its use.